For the love of books…Posted 25th March, 2020

 - If your child has a favourite book you could draw/trace/craft the characters on paper, card, stones, pieces of wood, pegs, wooden spoons etc to further their imagination and give them the chance to retell or adapt their favourite story.

-- Create a simple story sack/group of resources to use alongside a book.
+- Create a simple story sack/group of resources to use alongside your books.
 Pick out main features and props in the story.